GPUSPH/gpusph/CONTRIBUTING.rst

-all initializations and host allocation, whereas all aspects of device management are handled by the ``GPUWorker`` instances which, once initialized, enter their own main loop, waiting for commands from ``GPUSPH`` and mapping these to appropriate kernel invocations.
+all initializations and host allocation, whereas all aspects of device management are handled by the ``GPUWorker`` instances which, once initialized, enter their own main loop, waiting for commands from ``GPUSPH`` and mapping these to appropriate computational kernel invocations.
+The sequences of commands to be executed during a simulation are define by ``Integrator`` instances.
+Available integrators can be found under ``src/integrators``.

-The kernel themselves are provided by the simulation framework, which is a collection of engines taking care of separate parts of the simulation (boundary conditions, forces computation, integration, etc) and is instantiated by the ``Problem`` subclass implementing the user-specified test-case.
+The computational kernel themselves are provided by the simulation framework, which is a collection of engines taking care of separate parts of the simulation (boundary conditions, forces computation, integration, etc) and is instantiated by the ``Problem`` subclass implementing the user-specified test-case.